mmcgahan/graft-test/README.md

 1. Jest for unit testing
 2. Babel for transpiling ES6
 3. ESLint to keep code style consistent

-## Asset bundling

-We are using [Webpack](https://webpack.github.io/) to bundle our Javascript modules.

-The configuration for the Webpack builds are created by node-runnable scripts in the `scripts/webpack/` directory.
-The modules export functions that take a `localeCode` and produce a corresponding Webpack configuration object.
-Hot module reloading in development is provided by the Webpack dev server, which is run from its Node API in `webpack/webpackDevServer.js`.

 ## Code style